🏷️ Metadata Manager

 - Re-merge with correct target value

-Remember: The Metadata Manager is a powerful tool for maintaining a clean, organized library.
+The Metadata Manager is a powerful tool for maintaining a clean, organized library.
 Take your time, verify your changes, and enjoy a perfectly categorized book collection! 📚✨